 Note that both sclerotherapy and laser therapy are only suitable for surface spider veins.
 If you have venous insufficiency, these treatments will only cure spider veins temporarily.
 Recommended treatments for venous insufficiency include radiofrequency ablation, venaseal, and endovenous laser ablation.

 It’s important to consult a spider vein doctor who can test you for venous insufficiency.
-Based on the results of the test, they curate the best treatment plan for your needs.
+Based on the results of the test, they curate one of the best treatment plan for your needs.

 FAQs About Spider Veins

 Which procedure is used in the treatment of spider veins?

-Sclerotherapy is the best procedure for spider veins treatment as it’s minimally-invasive, low-risk, causes no discomfort, and leads to zero downtime.
+Sclerotherapy is one of the best procedure for spider veins treatment as it’s minimally-invasive, low-risk, causes no discomfort, and leads to zero downtime.